GeekTrainer/help-desk-bot-lab/Node/exercise4-KnowledgeBase.md

     }
     ```

-1. Add the following code at the end of the **app.js** file that add a **DetailsOf** dialog.
+1. Add the following code at the end of the **app.js** file to add a **DetailsOf** dialog.
 This dialog retrieves an specific article based in its title.
+Notice the `title eq ...` query filter.
 It is triggered by a regular expression that detects the _'show me the article'_ phrase in the user input.

     ```javascript
     bot.dialog('DetailsOf', [